 Some sites have taken to blocking frequencies with the "mask" function.
 If the SDR goes silent on 11175, for example, try another HFGCS frequency or use a different SDR site.
 If you are geo blocked from any SDR site, evade the blockage by deleting your browser cookies and using a VPN or SSH tunnel to connect from a different country.

 Since propagation conditions vary between different receiver sites and frequencies, try different combinations to find which ones work best for your desired stations.
 Most KiwiSDRs have rather high default gain settings, producing plenty of noise, which can be bothersome.
-To avoid listener fatigue, reduce the AGC threshold to a setting between -85 and -90 dB.
-The KiwiSDR standard USB filter bandpass is perfect for HFGCS traffic, and stations on the net operate with precise, dead-on tuning.
-Avoid opening multiple SDR tabs from the same site at one time, as some sites detect and block users who draw excessive bandwidth.
+Focus on the sites with SNR ratings in the range of 18 to 25 dB.
+To avoid listener fatigue, reduce the AGC threshold to a setting of about 75 dB.
+The KiwiSDR standard USB filter bandpass is good for HFGCS traffic; setting the top limit to 3.5 kHz is a match for the broader bandpasses on the network.
+Stations on the net operate with precise, dead-on tuning: less than 5 Hz above or below the published frequencies.

 EAM monitors should pay attention to the receivers located in the northwestern United States, such as Idaho and Utah, or southern Alberta, Canada.
 In the eastern USA, focus on listening from eastern Massachusets.

 Please be a fair listener on these radio servers.
 Avoid excessive time or opening multiple SDR tabs from the same site at once, as site operators detect and block users or frequencies who draw excessive bandwidth.

 If you find interesting action on the HFGCS frequencies, give some thought to making an audio recording or screen capture video to share on sites such as YouTube or Soundcloud.
 There's much more aero radio activity on our HF Aero or Oceanic Air Traffic Radio page, so be sure to bookmark that too!.